ringcentral/ringcentral-ruby/README.md

 ### Load preexisting token

 Let's say you already have a token.
 Then you can load it like this: `rc.token = your_token_object`.

-The benifits of loading a preexisting token is you don't need to go through any authorization flow.
+The benefit of loading a preexisting token is you don't need to go through any authorization flow.

 If what you have is a JSON string instead of a Ruby object, you need to convert it first: `JSON.parse(your_token_string)`.